ageller/IntroToQuarto/README.md

 1. Install Quarto:

     Documentation from Quarto can be found [here](https://docs.posit.co/resources/install-quarto/).
-I used downloaded the latest version from their GitHub repo [here](https://github.com/quarto-dev/quarto-cli/releases/).
-Then I added the executable from `<base_dir>/src/bin/` to my PATH variable.
+For Python folks, it might be easiest to follow the instructions to downloaded the latest .tar.gz version from their GitHub repo (see instructions), and then add the executable from `<base_dir>/src/bin/` to your PATH variable.
+For R folks, you can do the installation all within RStudio.

 2. Install Python and R and related libraries

-    I recommend that you use conda and create an environment for this.
+    For Python folks, I recommend that you use conda and create an environment for this.
 (You can either work with [full Anaconda](https://www.anaconda.com/download) or [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).)
 To create the environment:

     ```
     conda create --name quarto-env